Futures fixes up work experience

 In the past year, it has worked with 92 customers like Lisa, 17 of whom have been supported into long-term roles.
 Twenty-four have received job offers and a further 69 have secured a job interview.
 In addition, 214 job skills sessions have been delivered to improve customer opportunities and their quality of life.

-This commitment has seen Futures recognised in the ‘Excellence in Employment Skills & Training’ shortlist at the Tpas Awards, which will be handed out today (3 March 2017).
+This commitment has seen Futures recognised in the ‘Excellence in Employment Skills & Training’ shortlist at the Tpas Awards.